-They include standards for valuation of the insurer's insurance contract liabilities.
+They include standards for valuation of the insurer's policy insurance contract liabilities.
 Those standards apply to the work of an appointed actuary.
 They also apply, under circumstances set out therein, to the work of an actuary, who is not an appointed actuary, who is responsible for the valuation of the insurance contract liabilities of an insurer.
+There are no comparable standards if the insurer has no appointed actuary.
+An actuary may value that insurer's policy insurance contract liabilities in accordance with the standards applicable to an appointed actuary to the extent permitted by legislation and would so report.